AlphaGit/alphas-manifesto-blog/_posts/2022/2022-01-01-technical-leads-and-career-paths.md

 However, a team with a technical leader has the leader make some of those decisions.
 So, in a way, a technical leader is still performing part of the developing process -- maybe just not writing the code, but indeed ideating solutions.

-## Technical Leadership part I: Leadership
+## Technical Leadership part II: Leadership

 Still, if this is not what you're looking for as a technical leader and indeed you'd like to spend more time writing code and pushing commits, not only it is okay that you make time for that, but indeed you **should** make time for that.
 See my article stating that [Technical Leaders Must Write Code](https://blog.alphasmanifesto.com/2017/05/19/technical-leaders-must-write-code/).